vincenzopalazzo/VisualSARS2Chart/README.md

 # Author

-I developed this project because I'm learning about the data analyctics.
+I developed this project because I'm learning about the data analyctics and is very interesting build chart on #COVID-19 because it help to stay update with the world.

 P.S: At this moment I'm developing other chart, if you want see any chart you can open an issue to talk about it.

+Thanks and stay safe.

 # Important

-This graph are build with data open source and withoud **NO** check by doctor or specialist about covid19.
-Please pay attentiona and if you want use this chart, you should be **TEST** this data.
+These charts are built with open source data and **without** check by doctor or specialist about covid19.
+Please pay attentiona and if you want use this chart, you should **TEST** these dataset and charts.

 # License